-Wedlake Bell’s Leasehold Reform team provides swift, efficient and detailed advice on all aspects of leasehold enfranchisement.
+Wedlake Bell’s Leasehold Reform Group provides expert advice on all aspects of leasehold enfranchisement.
 Between its members, the Group has decades of experience in dealing with the following:

 - Lease extensions of flats.